 We have worked hard to create a culture of cooperation and focus on solving any problems - not passing blame or pointing fingers - so that when quality issues arise, we can address them quickly and effectively.
 We strive to ensure that we learn from every quality issue so that our overall performance continues to improve.
 For example, although we know that introducing new products quickly is critical, we also have to take the time to make sure everything about new vehicles is just right before they go to market.
 We track our progress on quality through a combination of internal and external measurements that assess how we are doing and where we can improve.
-The Global Quality Research System (GQRS), which tracks customer satisfaction and "things gone wrong." is our primary quality survey.1 It is in Bloomfield Hills, Michigan.
+The Global Quality Research System (GQRS), which tracks customer satisfaction and "things gone wrong," is our primary quality survey.
+1 It is implemented for us by the RDA Group, a market research and consulting firm based in Bloomfield Hills, Michigan.
 We also subscribe to J.D.
 Power and Associates' Initial Quality Survey and Automotive Performance, Execution and Layout (APEAL) Study.
 Furthermore, we track warranty claims and costs internally.
 Global and regional quality improvements are detailed in this section.

-- → Customers

-- → Data: Product, Quality and Service

-- → Data: Market Share and Sales
+- → Data: Product, Quality and Service - → Data: Market Share and Sales